o2r-project/o2r-loader/README.md

 ## Testing

-Tests found in the file `api.js` can be started using mocha:
+Tests can be started using mocha:

 ```bash
 npm install